CyberPoison/sentinel-cli-dvpn/README.md

 ```
 ### PLEASE SAVE THE MEMOTIC (IT'S AT THE BOTTOM BEFORE THE PROMPT SHELL) IT WILL BE NOT POSSIBLE TO RECOVER IT, SO SAVE IT IN A SAFE PLACE !!.

+**The memotic can be useful to sig in on your keplr extention and manage the cryto**

 save also the wallet/account addess you will need it in the future steps :)

 ### Query nodes by page .